Sabri Boumelaha

-Sabri Cyrille Boumelaha (born 21 September 1989) is an footballer who plays as a left-back.
+Sabri Cyrille Boumelaha (born 21 September 1989) is a footballer who plays as a left-back.
 Born in France, he opted to represent Algeria at international level.

 Career

 Boumelaha was born in Mulhouse, France.
 He joined FC Basel's U21 team from BSC Old Boys in July 2007 and made 28 appearances in his first season with the club.
 In the 2008–2009 season, Boumelaha made another 15 appearances for the reserve side before being loaned out to Challenge League side FC Concordia Basel in January for the rest of the season.
 On 8 March 2009, he made his professional debut for Concordia starting in a 3–1 loss against FC Locarno.
 He made 8 more appearances for the club before returning to FC Basel at the end of his loan.

 International career

 Despite being born in France, Boumelaha chose to represent Algeria in international competition.
 He received his first call-up to the Algerian Under-23 National Team for a training camp in September 2009.
 The camp was capped off with a friendly against local side CR Belouizdad, a game in which Boumelaha started in.
 On 14 September 2009, he received his second call up to the team.